-Curriculum Overview During KS5, students have access to five one-hour lessons per week which underpins the independent development element of their studies.
-This is a two-year course consisting of two components.
-Component 1 (60%) is a coursework unit based on a personal investigation and supported extended piece of writing which supports the practical work.
+Curriculum Overview personal investigation and supported extended piece of writing which supports the practical work.
 Component 2 (40%) is an externally set examination by AQA where students will choose from a set of questions issued by the exam board.
 Their final outcome is undertaken during 15 hours of supervised time and takes place between January and April of Year 13.
 There is a strong focus on students being able to work independently and drive forward their own progress both during and away from lessons as they embark on their personalised projects based on the theme of 'Me & My Environment' for Component 1.
-Support Materials / Additional suggested activities Be inspired by the use of Pinterest to generate ideas to support initial research on how to create mood boards, present research ideas, layout of sketchbooks, experimental samples and artist responses and generate ideas towards final pieces.
-Take pride in the presentation of your work by experimenting with different fonts such as using dafont.com.
-Homework to respond to feedback and tutorials, further develop subject knowledge and understanding through independent online research, visiting galleries and museums and exploring different locations to support primary research.
+Be inspired by the use of Pinterest to generate ideas to support initial research on how to create mood boards, present research ideas, layout of sketchbooks, experimental samples and artist responses and generate ideas towards final pieces.
+Support Materials / suggested different Take pride in the presentation of your work by experimenting with Additional fonts such as using dafont.com. activities Homework to respond to feedback and tutorials, further develop subject knowledge and understanding through independent online research, visiting galleries and museums and exploring different locations to support primary research.